yonghyunk1m/gclef-cmu.github.io/apply/index.md

 ## PhD applicants

-**We are recruiting PhD students for a Fall 2025 start date**.
-To apply, please formally apply to the [CMU CSD PhD program by December 11, 2024](https://csd.cmu.edu/academics/doctoral/admissions), details below.
+To apply for a PhD with the G-CLef lab for a **Fall 2026 start date**, please formally apply to the [CMU CSD PhD program by December 10, 2025](https://csd.cmu.edu/academics/doctoral/admissions), details below.

 **Optionally**, feel free to submit our [lab-specific application form](https://forms.gle/H4Pq9ufJwgccJ8jN7) in advance of your official CSD PhD application.
 This is intended to be low effort relative to the official application, and is mainly used to ensure that we don't miss any official applications from students who are particularly interested in G-CLef.
 Your official application will be reviewed equally regardless of if you submit this lab-specific form.